Brown v. Mississippi: Facts of the case

 Raymond Stewart, a white planter, was murdered in Kemper County, Mississippi, on March 30, 1934.
 Three black tenant farmers — Arthur Ellington, Ed Brown, and Henry Shields — were arrested for his murder.
 At the trial, the prosecution's principal evidence was the defendants' confessions to police officers.
 During the trial, however, prosecution witnesses freely admitted that the defendants confessed only after being subjected to brutal whippings by the officers:

 "... defendants were made to strip and they were laid over chairs and their backs were cut to pieces with a leather strap with buckles on it, and they were likewise made by the said deputy definitely to understand that the whipping would be continued unless and until they confessed, and not only confessed, but confessed in every matter of detail as demanded by those present; and in this manner the defendants confessed the crime, and, as the whippings progressed and were repeated, they changed or adjusted their confession in all particulars of detail so as to conform to the demands of their torturers.
 When the confessions had been obtained in the exact form and contents as desired by the mob, they left with the parting admonition and warning that, if the defendants changed their story at any time in any respect from that last stated, the perpetrators of the outrage would administer the same or equally effective treatment."

 One defendant had also been subjected to being strung up by his neck from a tree in addition to the whippings.
-The confessions were nevertheless admitted into evidence, and were the only evidence used in the subsequent one-day trial.
-The defendants were convicted by a jury and sentenced to be hanged.
+The confessions were nevertheless admitted into evidence.
+The only other evidence against any of the three was fingerprint evidence that linked Brown's fingerprints to the bowl of the lamp found near the body of the victim.
+All three defendants were convicted of murder by a jury and sentenced to death by hanging.
 The convictions were affirmed by the Mississippi Supreme Court on appeal.
 In Chief Justice Virgil Alexis Griffith's dissent, he wrote "the transcript reads more like pages torn from some medieval account than a record made within the confines of a modern civilization."

-Judgment
+Supreme Court

+Former Mississippi Governor Earl Brewer represented Brown, Ellington, and Shields at the Supreme Court.

 In a unanimous decision, the United States Supreme Court reversed the convictions of the defendants.
 It held that a defendant's confession that was extracted by police violence cannot be entered as evidence and violates the Due Process Clause of the Fourteenth Amendment.